clearlyyy/sfml-console/README.md

 ### Floating mode
 The console may be set in floating mode (default) or fixed mode by setting floating to false in createInstance.

+If the console window is existing within world space, you need to create a seperate SFML UI View and make sure the console is within that UI View.